Anti-Bribery for Sales · Module 1 of 2

 Vince is not wrong.
 The procedure is only useful if BD actually uses it.
 The next decision is what you put in place so BD trusts the procedure enough to keep using it.

 Friday, 10:00 AM.
-Renewal is signed.
-The pattern is on the record.
-Vince's warning is in your head.
-You've been asked to draft a recommendation that BD and Compliance both put their names on, so it lands as a joint paper not a Compliance edict.
-What does the recommendation say?
+Renewal signed.
+Pattern on record.
+Vince's warning in your head.
+You're drafting a recommendation BD and Compliance both sign, so it lands as a joint paper not a Compliance edict.

 A 90-second pre-clear flow, scenario training for BD, and quarterly board reporting.

-A short web form for any spend over $250, routed to Karen, 24-hour SLA.
-Annual scenario training run by BD and Compliance jointly so it sounds like work, not a lecture.
+Short web form for any spend over $250, routed to Karen, 24-hour SLA.
+Annual scenario training run jointly by BD and Compliance.
 Quarterly aggregate reporting to the board so the system is visible.
-Treats compliance as a sales enabler, not a brake.
+Compliance as a sales enabler, not a brake.

 Update the register threshold and send a company-wide reminder.

-Drop the pre-approval threshold from $500 to $250 during active tenders, send the policy reminder to all staff, raise it at the next all-hands.
-Proportionate, not heavy-handed.
+Drop pre-approval from $500 to $250 during active tenders.
+Email all staff.
+Raise at the next all-hands.
+Proportionate.
 No new system, but the rules are clearer.

 File the incident note.
 The policy already covers it.

-The procedure exists.
-The register entries are made.
+Procedure exists.
+Register entries are made.
 Karen knows.
-The renewal is signed and clean.
-Drafting a note on the file for next year's audit is enough.
-Anything more risks signaling that BD's normal client work is under suspicion.
+A file note for next year's audit is enough.
+Anything more signals BD's normal client work is under suspicion.

 Walk me through it.

 Three pieces.
-Pre-clear: 90-second form, anything over $250 during a tender, 24-hour SLA from Karen.
-Training: scenarios run by Vince and Karen together once a year, half a day, no slides.
-Reporting: aggregate hospitality data to the board every quarter, so the system is visible to independent directors without dragging them into individual decisions.
+Pre-clear: 90-second form, anything over $250 during a tender, 24-hour SLA.
+Training: scenarios run by Vince and Karen together, half a day, no slides.
+Reporting: aggregate hospitality data to the board quarterly, so the system is visible without dragging directors into individual decisions.

-If I'd had it open on my phone Friday night, this whole conversation never happens.
+If I'd had it on my phone Friday night, this conversation never happens.
 The form is the lifeline, not the brake.
-The DOJ ECCP gives us credit if we run procedures like this.
-Every BD I've ever worked with would rather get a yes in 24 hours than write a register note in a panic on Monday morning.
+The DOJ ECCP credits us for running procedures like this.
+Every BD would rather get a yes in 24 hours than write a register note in a panic Monday morning.

-Risk-based program design: a 90-second form is calibrated to Meridian's actual risk and to BD's actual workflow.
-Training and communications: scenario training run jointly by BD and Compliance teaches the why, not just the what.
+Risk-based program design: the form is calibrated to Meridian's risk and to BD's actual workflow.
+Training and communications: scenarios run jointly by BD and Compliance teach the why, not just the what.
 Monitoring and continuous improvement: quarterly aggregate reporting makes the system visible and self-correcting.
-The thing that makes a program effective in DOJ's view is that BD trusts it enough to use it on a Friday night.
+What makes a program effective in DOJ's view is BD trusting it enough to use it on a Friday night.

 Threshold drops to $250 during active tenders.
 Reminder goes out Monday.
 Karen and I cover it at the next all-hands.